 Bangor-on-Dee Racecourse, or just Bangor Racecourse as it is often known, is one of three active racecourses in Wales and the only one in the north of the country.

 Bangor-on-Dee Racecourse hosts National Hunt racing and although isn’t well known nationally, can boast the title of being the only horseracing venue in the country without a grandstand!

-Despite not having a traditional grandstand, Bangor does have all the other modern hospitality facilities that you’d expect – restaurants, bars, conferencing facilities and private raceday facilities for hire.
+Despite not having a traditional grandstand, Bangor does have all the other modern hospitality facilities that you’d expect – restaurants, bars, conference facilities and private raceday facilities for hire.
 It’s just all more ground level than is often the case with racecourses.
-The lack of tall buildings on-site does mean that there’s some great views out across the Welsh countryside, so the surroundings are unique and offer great photo opportunities.
+The lack of tall buildings on-site does mean that there are some great views out across the Welsh countryside, so the surroundings are unique and offer great photo opportunities.

 Bangor-on-Dee Racecourse has a schedule of around 15 race fixtures a year and racing takes place all year-round, albeit with busier events in late autumn and winter.